reflex-frp/reflex-platform/STACK.md

 ### ```reflex, reflex-dom, reflex-dom-contrib and stack```

-Though you are encouraged to use nix/nixos and reflex-platform when writing libraries or applications with reflex, many people are interested in using non-nix setups.
+Although reflex-platform is provided as a reliable way of working with reflex and related packages, many people prefer to integrate individual components into their existing build system instead.
 This file details some succesful setups using stack.
 People are encouraged to detail other succesful setups in this file via PR.